Updated on September 29, 2:10 p.m. (GMT+8): Added more actors from Netflix’s announcement — Arden Cho and Danny Pudi.

-The Avatar live-action show was announced in 2018, but only started production this 2021 due to the COVID-19 pandemic.
+The Avatar live-action show was announced in 2018 but only started production in 2021 due to the COVID-19 pandemic.
 The announced cast will feature a set of fresh faces led by the young actor Gordon Cormier as Aang, as well as other renowned actors in Hollywood.

 Here’s everything you need to know about Netflix’s Avatar live-action, including its cast, characters, trailer, and release date.

 - Gordon Cormier as Aang

 - Kiawentiio Tarbell as Katara